jacobgeorge08/euclids_elements/book_1/prop4.md

 - By placing the equal sides on top of each other AC and EF along with ED and AB
 - We also have an equal angles between them DEF and BAC
-- We see that the side DF coincides with BC, the other interior angles are equal and the triangles are similar
+- We see that the side DF coincides with BC, the other interior angles are equal and the triangles are equal